 Accelerated Information Processing (AIP) is a key factor in understanding the efficacy of EMDR Therapy.
 Experience is predominantly registered neurologically in three information storage forms — sensation, emotion and cognition.
 When all three negative neural networks are identified, linked with a target issue or memory and activated with bilateral stimulation (BLS), the consequence is a more complete and time-efficient resolution to disturbance.
-The development of the Integrative Resource Protocol (IRP) resulted from my discovery that the AIP model is just as effective in potentiating positive sensations, emotions and cognitions as it is with negative.
+The development of Super Resourcing (SR)resulted from my discovery that the AIP model is just as effective in potentiating positive sensations, emotions and cognitions as it is with negative.
 When the IRP is combined with elements of Attachment theory, Internal Family Systems theory and Somatic Psychology theory, it maximizes healing, attachment repair and the creation of new and more positive neural networks.
 Positive neurological integration occurs with emotions, sensations and cognitions as well as with distressed and sometimes fragmented parts of the psyche.

 The benefits of the Integrative Resource Protocol include the following: